Author: Sergii Putsov (20 years of Oly Lifting & Training experience)

 What Is A Power Clean?

-A power clean is a full body movement that targets muscles from your upper back all the way to your feet.
-The power clean is an Olympic weightlifting auxiliary exercise that will enhance not only muscle power, but acceleration too.
+power clean is a full body movement that targets muscles from your upper back all the way to your feet.
+The power clean is an Olympic weightlifting auxiliary exercise that will enhance not only muscle strength, but power too.

 The power clean builds athleticism by making you lift heavy weights and move them as fast as possible with controlled precision.